Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 You have nothing to do to be able to use the PiTR mechanism.

-## Understanding Periodic Backups
+## Understanding Scheduled Backups

-Periodic backups are done on a daily basis.
+Scheduled backups are done on a daily basis.
 They consist in dumping your database in an archive that we keep during a certain amount of time.

 For Business plans, the backup is done on the secondary node to avoid any impact on your primary node.

-### Configuring Periodic Backups
+### Configuring Scheduled Backups

-By default, Periodic backups are done around 1:00 AM Central European Time (CET or UTC+0100).
+By default, Scheduled backups are done around 1:00 AM Central European Time (CET or UTC+0100).
 This time can be modified.

 {% note %}